 * These are approximate figures, since the exchange rate changes very volatile and changes every second, you may contact our counsellors to know more about fees and living expenses.

-5. Climate and Culture: The climate and culture in Bangladesh is similar to that in India making it easier for Indian students to adjust there.
+5. Climate and Culture: The climate in Bangladesh is the same as in most Indian cities.
+The culture of Bangladesh is similar to that in India too, making it easier for Indian students to adjust there.

-7. Safety & Security: As most colleges have hostel facility available, the safety of students is ensured.
+7. Safety & Security: Bangladesh is a safe place for Indian students.
+As most of the colleges provide hostel facility to its students, the safety of the students is ensured.

 MBBS in Bangladesh Eligibility 2019MBBS in Bangladesh Eligibility Criteria for 2019 Batch

-- The candidate must hold a passport in order to travel for MBBS in Bangladesh.
+- The candidate must have a passport with minimum 6 months left before the date of expiration in order to get a visa for MBBS in Bangladesh.

-- He/she should be of age 17 years or above before December 31 of the year in which the student is seeking admission.
+- The student must be 17 years old or above on or before 31st December of the year in which the student is taking admission.

-- A student will be ineligible for MBBS in Bangladesh if there is a gap of more than 2 years after class XII.
-If the student applies for current year’s session, then he/she must have completed class XII or passed class 12 in this year or the previous year.
-If the board conducts exam in 2017 but issues Passing Certificate in 2018, then also a student can be eligible for taking admission.
+- If the student applies for admission in the current year, then he/she should have completed class 12th or passed class 12th in the current year or in the previous year.
+If the board conducts exam in 2017 but issues Passing Certificate in 2018, then also a student is eligible for taking admission.

-- The student must have his/her Passing Certificate (of class 12) issued in the current year (2019) or previous year (2018) only.
-Failing to meet this criterion would mean that the student cannot study medical in Bangladesh.
+- The student must have received the Passing Certificate (of class 12) in the current year (2019) or previous year (2018) only.
+If you fail to meet this criterion, then you will not be eligible to study MBBS in Bangladesh.

-- Minimum aggregate GPA in SSC or equivalent and HSC or equivalent should be 8.00.
+- Minimum aggregate GPA in SSC or equivalent & HSC or equivalent should be 8.00.

-- Minimum GPA either in SSC or equivalent or in HSC or equivalent: 3.5
+- Minimum GPA individually in SSC or equivalent & in HSC or equivalent should be 3.5

-- For calculation of GPA against the marks obtained in SSC/ ‘O’ level or equivalent exam, only the top 5 subjects are considered for calculation of GPA.
-Therefore, GPA in ‘O’ level = (total marks obtained in the top five subjects) ÷ 5
+- For calculation of GPA against the marks obtained in SSC or ‘O’ level or an equivalent exam, only the top 5 subjects are considered for calculation of GPA.
+Therefore, the GPA in ‘O’ level = The total marks obtained in the top 5 subjects ÷ 5.

 - Qualifying Grade in each subject individually is “C”.
 Therefore, GPA in ‘A’ level = (total marks obtained in three subjects) ÷ 3.